 If you have a specific client need or would just like to talk around how best to incorporate the solution into your portfolio, just get in touch.
 We can arrange anything from a short call through to an on-site visit to ensure that your training courses deliver.

 Maybe you want something completely different to the current business simulations included in Total-IT.
 We would like to discuss your needs and propose a solution - just get in touch and we'll see what can be done.

-Main concepts at play in the Total-IT business strategy games
+Main concepts in our business strategy games

 To allow a player to conceive of and implement a strategy, a number of standard concepts are needed that reflect constraints or success, sometimes both, as in the case of money.

 The concepts are globally recognizable and easy to discuss in the context both of the game and the real world.
 It is in this comparative assessment, between the simulation and real world, that many additional opportunities for deep insight lay.
 In fact, when it comes to broad business development games, the inclusion of such concepts is fundamental in delivering an experience that can be easily leveraged into the required learning and development session.

 Each business strategy game is focused on creating business value with the winning team being the one that is most successful in achieving this goal.

 The games and their components, visualize business value and cost drivers, allowing the development of effective strategies within the game world and providing the basis for further discussions on how to create similar transparency in the real world.